 Brands that win, big or small, communicate something that goes beyond the product or service offering.
 The result?
 An emotional response that drives action.

-Let’s draw out a simple, real-life scenario.
+Let’s look at a real-life scenario.

 And they deliver those values in every single carton they sell.
-Fair Trade. rGBH Free. non-GMO.
+Fair Trade. rGBH Free.
+Non-GMO.

 So, want to build a powerful brand?

 Stand for something, and stick to it.
 Make it known to consumers that purchasing a product or service does more than just put money in the seller’s pocket.